ai-mindset/ai-mindset.github.io/_posts/2024-12-07-TIL-llm-quantisation.md

 All data are from recent [llama.cpp](https://github.com/ggerganov/llama.cpp/pull/1684) performance benchmarks and [GGML](https://github.com/ggerganov/ggml) implementation details.

 ## Memory Requirements for Inference
-When running quantized models, more RAM is required than the model size alone for inference overhead.
+When running quantised models, more RAM is required than the model size alone for inference overhead.
 Memory requirements depend on several factors:
 - Model architecture and size
 - Batch size for inference
 - Number of layers loaded at once